freiksenet/persistine/README.rst

 Practically, this is an implementation of low-level datastructure that powers Clojure vectors.

-I think it at least looks better that Java code in Clojure codebase.
+I think it at least looks better that Java code in Clojure codebase :)

 persistine - holy and pure data structures for Common Lisp
 =================================================================